null

 What Are Annual Grassy Weeds?

-The most common annual grassy weeds you'll find in your yard are crabgrass, goosegrass, foxtail, and barnyardgrass.
-These weeds only live for one growing season.
-They sprout from seeds in spring when the soil temperatures reach 55-60 degrees F. Then they grow quickly from late spring to summer when they flower and form seed that will sprout the following spring.
+As the name suggests, annual grassy weeds are undesirable plants that look like grass, which can make spotting them difficult.
+These weeds only live for one growing season, sprouting from seeds in spring when the soil temperatures reach 55-60 °F. Unfortunately, they grow quickly from late spring to summer when they flower and form seed that will sprout the following spring.
 Annual grassy weeds are killed by the first frost of fall.
-Because they reproduce entirely by seed, they are prolific – each plant can produce thousands of seeds.
+Grassy weeds reproduce entirely by seed, and they are prolific—each plant can produce thousands of seeds.

 How to Prevent and Kill Grassy Weeds